-We are developing potent inhibitors of GCN2 (a “RPT-GCN2i”), and intend to file an IND with the FDA in 2020.
+We are developing potent inhibitors of GCN2 (a “RPT-GCN2i”).
 We believe that the computational analysis of proprietary and public databases will allow us to identify tumor types or a subset of patients with a greater potential to benefit from GCN2 inhibition.

 In preclinical studies, RPT-GCN2i restores effector T cell proliferation and function under conditions of nutrient limitation in a dose-dependent manner.
 Also, incubation of activated CD8 T cells with myeloid-derived supressor cells or MSDCs isolated from healthy volunteers as well as from cancer patients leads to inhibition of T cell proliferation, an effect that is reversed by an RPT-GCN2i in a dose-dependent manner.
 In a CT26 mouse tumor model, oral administration of an RPT-GCN2i led to reductions in tumor volume when dosed as a single agent.
 We believe an RPT-GCN2i has the potential to have broad activity in stimulating the immune system in multiple tumor types, either as a single agent or in combination with conventional or immune-based therapies.